cloudflare/pint/docs/checks/rule/name.md

   }

   name "rec:.+" {
-    comment  = "ALl recording rules must use the `rec:` prefix." severity = "bug"
+    comment  = "All recording rules must use the `rec:` prefix." severity = "bug"
   }
 }